 DFC as Corridor Financier

 The DFC was established by the BUILD Act of 2018, signed into law during the Trump administration as a bipartisan initiative to consolidate US development finance capabilities under a single institution.
-It merged the Overseas Private Investment Corporation (OPIC) with USAID's Development Credit Authority and the US Trade and Development Agency's transaction advisory functions.
-The resulting institution possesses lending, equity investment, political risk insurance, and technical assistance capabilities that, combined, provide a comprehensive development finance toolkit.
-The Lobito Corridor has become the testing ground for deploying this full toolkit at scale.
+It merged the Overseas Private Investment Corporation (OPIC) with USAID's Development Credit Authority.
+The resulting institution possesses lending, equity investment, political risk insurance, and technical assistance capabilities.
+For Lobito-related analysis, those tools should be tracked by transaction rather than rolled into an implied single facility.

-Under CEO Scott Nathan, appointed by President Biden, the DFC pivoted aggressively toward strategic infrastructure projects in Africa.
-Nathan championed the corridor as a demonstration that the DFC could execute transactions of a size and complexity previously associated only with multilateral development banks or Chinese state institutions.
-The corridor portfolio vindicated that ambition in deal volume, though whether it validates the approach in development outcomes requires years of implementation monitoring that our organization tracks.
+Under former CEO Scott Nathan, appointed by President Biden, the DFC pivoted aggressively toward strategic infrastructure projects in Africa.
+Current CEO Ben Black, confirmed by the U.S. Senate on October 7, 2025, signed the LAR loan agreement at financial close on December 17, 2025.
+The corridor portfolio demonstrates cross-administration continuity, though whether it validates the approach in development outcomes requires years of implementation monitoring that our organization tracks.

 The $553M LAR Loan